-event which effectively shut down critical health care services for a month and left numerous patients unable to speak to its physicians or access vital medical and prescription records.8 A few months later, University of San Diego Health suffered a similar attack.9

-- 56. Due to the high-profile nature of these breaches, and other breaches of its kind, Defendant was and/or certainly should have been on notice and aware of such attacks occurring in the healthcare industry and, therefore, should have assumed and adequately performed the duty of preparing for such an imminent attack.
-This is especially true given that Defendant is a large, sophisticated operations with the resources to put adequate data security protocols in place. - 57.
-Yet, despite the prevalence of public announcements of data breach and data security compromises, Defendant failed to take appropriate steps to protect Representative Plaintiff's and Class Members' PHI/PII and financial information from being compromised.
+- 54. For example, Universal Health Services experienced a cyberattack on September 29, 2020 that appears similar to the attack on Defendant.
+As a result of this attack, Universal Health Services suffered a four-week outage of its systems which caused as much as \$67 million in recovery costs and lost revenue.8 Similarly, in 2021, Scripps Health suffered a cyberattack, an event which effectively shut down critical health care services for a month and left numerous patients unable to speak to its physicians or access vital medical and prescription records.9 A few months later, University of San Diego Health suffered a similar attack.10 - 55.
+Due to the high-profile nature of these breaches, and breaches of its kind, Defendant was and/or certainly should have been on notice and aware of such attacks occurring in the healthcare industry and, therefore, should have assumed and adequately performed the duty of preparing for such an imminent attack.
+This is especially true given that Defendant is a large, sophisticated operation with the resources to put adequate data security protocols in place. - 56.
+Yet, despite the prevalence of public announcements of data breach and data security compromises, Defendant failed to take appropriate steps to protect Representative Plaintiff's and Class Members' PHI/PII from being compromised.